-Aegean Odyssey has two dining venues: one a buffet and one with table service.
-The menus at both are nearly identical, so for lunch and dinner, you simply need to decide whether you'd prefer to select your own food or order from a menu and be served.
+Kitchen staff are overwhelmingly eager to satisfy passenger requests -- whether it is providing breakfast after official hours or making a special portion of curry with a little extra kick.
+Because the ship is a one-off, it's not bound to corporate menus, so there's typically a local cuisine choice at lunch and dinner.
+Aegean Odyssey has two dining venues, one a buffet and one with table service.
+The menus at both are nearly identical, so for lunch and dinner you simply need to decide whether you'd prefer to select your own food or order from a menu and be served.

-Afternoon tea (not offered on some days when the ship is in port) features scones, pastries, finger sandwiches and hors d'oeuvres; it's served from 4 to 4:45 p.m. in both the Terrace Grill indoors and its adjacent open-air seating.
+Afternoon tea is served from 4 p.m. to 4:45 p.m. (not offered on some days when the ship is in port) and features scones, pastries, finger sandwiches and hors d'oeuvres.
+It is available in both the Terrace Grill indoors and its adjacent open-air seating.

 Open from 7 a.m. to 9:30 a m for breakfast, noon to 2 p.m. for lunch and 7 p.m. to 9 p.m. for dinner.